November – Waxcaps

 Crimson waxcaps (h. punicea) start off as domed, deep crimson buttons (2-3cm) but the greasy caps gradually fade through red to muddy orange as they open out (up to 10cm).
 Gills are yellow, stipe, fibrous, yellow, streaked with red and paling to white at the pointed base.
 If it seems quite small and lacks a white end to the stipe, you may well have a scarlet hood.

-Where you do come across a flush of waxcaps (and you may well do this in towns and cities as well as the countryside) please enjoy these orchids of the mushroom world without prejudice and take some home to try if they are mature and thriving (they may very well be mowed the next day anyway!)
+Where you do come across a flush of waxcaps (and you may well do this in towns and cities as well as the countryside) please enjoy these orchids of the mushroom world with restraint and without prejudice by taking some home to try if they are mature and thriving (they may very well be mowed the next day anyway!)

 Should you come across waxcaps in unimproved meadows, please tread carefully!
 Some species are on the verge of extinction and are protected – to the extent where they even have their own excellent website – click here.